DCA - LAS

 The average price of all round-trip flights from Washington, D.C.
 Reagan-National Airport to Las Vegas clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Reagan Washington National Airport to Las Vegas, look for departures on Tuesdays and avoid leaving on a Thursday, as it's usually the priciest day.
-When flying back from Las Vegas, Saturday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from Reagan Washington National Airport to Las Vegas, look for departures on Wednesdays and avoid leaving on a Thursday, as it's usually the priciest day.
+When flying back from Las Vegas, Wednesday is the cheapest day to fly and Monday is the most expensive.

 What is the cheapest month to fly from Washington, D.C.
 Reagan-National Airport to Las Vegas?